Murder of Kristin Smart: Verdict

 On October 18, 2022, the separate juries that were hearing the case simultaneously at the Monterey County Courthouse found Paul Flores guilty of first-degree murder and father Ruben Flores not guilty of accessory after the fact.
 Ruben Flores was facing a maximum sentence of three years in jail.
 One juror on the Ruben Flores case told Judge O'Keefe that he had discussed this case with his priest for "spiritual guidance" as it "was causing him stress".
 That juror was dismissed and an alternate was sworn in, causing deliberations to begin again.
 Paul Flores was sentenced to 25 years to life on March 10, 2023.

+Paul Flores is currently serving his term at the California State Prison, Corcoran. after being attacked twice with improvised weapons by inmates at Pleasant Valley State Prison.
+He appealed his conviction, claiming an unfair trial.
+Oral arguments were heard October 9, 2025, and an unpublished decision was filed on October 24, affirming the conviction.

 Legacy

 Smart's disappearance and slow response by the campus police resulted in the Kristin Smart Campus Security Act being written and sponsored by State Senator Mike Thompson, passed 61–0 by the California State Legislature, and signed into effect by then-Governor Pete Wilson on August 19, 1998.
 The law took effect on January 1, 1999, and requires all public colleges and publicly funded educational institutions to have their security services make agreements with local police departments about reporting cases involving or possibly involving violence against students, including missing students.